When I checked some discounted toys for another cute faced Barbie, I found this 2022 Barbie Fashionistas (nr.189).

 The upper inside edge of the TB-12 tubing was beveled to seat the ball joint.

-The metal rod is slightly out of the center of the neck post, this was done on purpose to keep the holes for the rod and for the pin from crossing each other.
+The metal rod is slightly out of the center of the head of the post, this was done on purpose to keep the holes for the rod and for the pin from crossing each other.

 |The assembled neck joint was test-fitted to the body, before applying glue.|